LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W04-D2-TextFormatting+PseudoClasses.md

 ## Introduction

-- Review due dates on Moodle.
+- Review due dates on Canvas.

 - Answer questions about this week's lab assignment.